awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks-fargate.md

 You don't need to manually create a service\-linked role\.
 When you create a Fargate profile in the AWS Management Console, the AWS CLI, or the AWS API, Amazon EKS creates the service\-linked role for you\.

 **Important**
   This service\-linked role can appear in your account if you completed an action in another service that uses the features supported by this role\.
 If you were using the Amazon EKS service before December 13, 2019, when it began supporting service\-linked roles, then Amazon EKS created the AWSServiceRoleForAmazonEKSForFargate role in your account\.
-To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.
+To learn more, see [A New role appeared in my IAM account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.

 ### Creating a service\-linked role in Amazon EKS \(AWS API\)<a name="create-service-linked-role-service-api-eks-fargate"></a>